 "Weese as Catesby, Richard's fixer-in-chief... give[s] a solid performance." - Curtain Call

-IT'S A WONDERFUL LIFE: A LIVE RADIO PLAY - FLORIDA REPERTORY THEATRE
+A MIDSUMMER NIGHT'S DREAM - FLORIDA REPERTORY THEATRE

 THE SHOW MUST GO ONLINE